HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/enabling_saml_kubernetes.md

     https://idp.example.com/example\_tenant&appid=1234?TARGET=https://sametime.example.com/chat

-    If you are using a different host name for meetings and webchat, use the host name for th e webchat client.
+    If you are using a different host name for meetings and web chat, use the host name for the web chat client.

     https://idp.example.com/exampletenant&appid=1234?TARGET=https://webchat.example.com/chat